IrishMarineInstitute/erddap-lint/WritingRules.md

 The function receives a dataset or a variable, a dimension, attribute, for which it can return trueish if the dataset passes validation, and falsish if it fails.
 (A falsish value is false, zero, null or undefined.
 A truish value is anything not falsish).
+Alternatively, the function may use [chai.assert](https://www.chaijs.com/guide/styles/#assert) to fulfill the test.

 Here's something neat: The parameter passed to the function is determined by the name of the function parameter.